slsa-framework/slsa/spec/predicates/provenance.md

 <a id="recipe.entryPoint"></a>
 `recipe.entryPoint` _string, optional_

-> String identifying the entry point.
-The meaning is defined by `recipe.type`.
+> String identifying the entry point into the build.
+This is often a path to a
+> configuration file and/or a target label within that file.
+The syntax and
-> For example, if the recipe type were "make", then this would reference the
+> meaning are defined by `recipe.type`.
+For example, if the recipe type were
-> directory in which to run `make` as well as which target to use.
+> "make", then this would reference the directory in which to run `make` as well
+> as which target to use.
 >
+> Consumers SHOULD accept only specific `recipe.entryPoint` values.
+For example,
+> a policy might only allow the "release" entry point but not the "debug" entry
+> point.
+(This is REQUIRED for [SLSA 2][SLSA] policies.)
+>
 > MAY be omitted if the recipe type specifies a default value.
+>
+> Design rationale: The `entryPoint` is distinct from `arguments` to make it
+> easier to write secure policies without having to parse `arguments`.

 <a id="recipe.arguments"></a>
 `recipe.arguments` _object, optional_

-> Collection of all user-controlled inputs that influenced the build on top of
+> Collection of all external inputs that influenced the build on top of
 > `recipe.definedInMaterial` and `recipe.entryPoint`.
-The schema is defined by
-> `recipe.type`.
-A "user" is any entity that is not `builder`.
-For example, if
+For example, if the recipe
-> [GitHub Actions] is the builder, then the "user" is anyone who is not GitHub.
+> type were "make", then this might be the flags passed to `make` aside from the
+> target, which is captured in `recipe.entryPoint`.
 >
+> Consumers SHOULD accept only "safe" `recipe.arguments`.
+The simplest and
+> safest way to achieve this is to disallow any `arguments` altogether.
+(This is
+> REQUIRED for [SLSA 3][SLSA] policies.)
+>
+> This is an arbitrary JSON object with a schema is defined by `recipe.type`.
+>
 > Omit this field (or use null) to indicate "no arguments."

 <a id="recipe.reproducibility"></a>
 `recipe.reproducibility` _object, optional_

-> Collection of all builder-controlled inputs that influenced the build on top
+> Collection of all builder-controlled inputs that influenced the build.
-> of `recipe.definedInMaterial` and `recipe.entryPoint`.
-The schema is defined
+> `definedInMaterial` and `recipe.entryPoint`.
+Usually this contains the
+> information necessary to [reproduce][reproducible] the build but not
+> meaningful to apply a policy against.
+>
-> by `recipe.type`.
+> This is an arbitrary JSON object with a schema is defined by `recipe.type`.
 >
 > TODO: Is there a better name for this?
 "Reproducibility" sounds more like a
 > property (enum or bool) rather than a set of things needed for reproduction.